LikeTheSalad/aaper/README.md

 - **Step two:** Annotate an Activity or Fragment method with the `@EnsurePermissions` annotation where you provide a list of permissions (that are also defined in your `AndroidManifest.xml`) that such method needs in order to work properly.
-Alternatively, you can also pass an optional parameter named `strategyName`, where you can specify the behavior of handling such permissions' request.
+Alternatively, you can also pass an optional parameter named `strategy`, where you can specify the behavior of handling such permissions' request.
 More info below under `Changing the default behavior`.

 That's it, if you want to know how to modify Aaper's behavior to suit your needs, take a look